Goals & Objectives

 Why objective-setting doesn’t work

-A common objective for investment managers is to grow assets under management (AUM) over time, by generating inflows of money into their products and preventing sales of existing holdings (alongside any increase in value of the underlying investments).
+A common objective for investment managers is to grow assets under management (AUM) over time.
+Putting aside any growth in underlying portfolio holdings, this is achieved by generating sales of products (inflows) and minimising redemptions of existing holdings (outflows).

 Attempting to use these KPIs tends to fail for a variety of reasons: